brandonbothell/popyt/README.md

 Want to access data from the YouTube Data v3 API?
 Want a Node.js YouTube API wrapper with typings and promises?
 No problem!
 We've got ya covered. `npm i better-youtube-api`

 # Examples
-First of all, I recommend that you check out `out/index.d.ts` for all of the methods and what they return.
+First of all, I recommend that you check out [the documentation](https://jasonhaxstuff.github.io/better-youtube-api/) for all of the methods and what they return.
 Here are some basic methods:

 Instantiate the object: